mirisuzanne/mia/content/site/who.md

         trans lightning earrings,
         and a headset mic
         while speaking at a conference.
-    - img: headshots/from-the-hip.jpg
-      url: |
-        {{ 'headshots/from-the-hip.jpg' | imgSrc }}
-      attrs:
-        class: u-photo
-      alt: |
-        Miriam in a spotlight,
-        standing at a mic and holding papers, in front of a large blank screen.
-        From The Hip Photo watermark logo.
     - img: headshots/mia-speaking.jpg
       url: |
         {{ 'headshots/mia-speaking.jpg' | imgSrc }}